sifinell/NLP2SQL/README.md

 # NLP2SQL: Chat with Your SQL Database 🔍

 Welcome to **NLP2SQL**, a Streamlit-based application that allows users to interact with a SQL database using natural language.
-Powered by Azure OpenAI, LangChain, and FAISS, this tool simplifies database exploration with an intuitive chat interface.
+Powered by Azure OpenAI, LangChain, and Vector Search, this tool simplifies database exploration with an intuitive chat interface.

 ## Features